Editorial Integrity

 Is cost segregation the same as bonus depreciation?

 No. Cost segregation identifies and classifies property components into shorter recovery periods.
 Bonus depreciation determines whether certain qualified property can be deducted immediately or faster than normal.
+The two strategies often work together, but they are separate concepts.

 What happens to accelerated depreciation if I do a 1031 exchange?

 A 1031 exchange can generally defer gain recognition when qualifying investment or business real property is exchanged for like-kind real property.
-Since 2018, Section 1031 has applied only to real property and not personal or intangible property.
+Since 2018, Section 1031 applies only to real property and not to personal or intangible property.
+Cost segregation may classify part of the property as Section 1245 personal property, so investors should review the classification details with a CPA before selling or exchanging the property.